aiidateam/aiida-core/docs/source/reference/command_line.rst

       Inspect, create and manage data nodes.

     Options:
+      -v, --verbosity LEVEL  Control the verbosity of messages emitted by the command by setting the minimum log level to one of: NOTSET, DEBUG, INFO, REPORT, WARNING, ERROR, CRITICAL.  [default: INFO]

       --help                 Show this message and exit.

 .. _reference:command-line:verdi-database: